mjstraughan/CubingHistory/docs/3x3/Methods/Petrus.md

 Petrus described an interesting coincidence related to the main story on the front page of the newspaper [1]:

 > I’m on the front page!
 If a Soviet submarine with nuclear weapons hadn’t crashed into the Swedish coast maybe I’d have topped it.
-Crazy story: A few days earlier I was invited as one of two guests on a current affairs TV show.
+Crazy story: A few days [later] I was invited as one of two guests on a current affairs TV show.
 The other guest was the Swedish foreign minister discussing the risk of war with Russia.
 I’m glad he did most of the talking…

 <ImageCollage
 images={[